chrisburnell/chrisburnell.com/_posts/2015-03-12-theming-pinboard.md

 {% include heading.html id="first-step" title="The First Step" %}

-To begin with, I wanted to find the pain points of *Pinboard’s* default design and address them in my theme.
+<aside><p>What do I mean when I say *theming* or *skinning*?
+This is basically the practice of applying a secondary or tertiary design or colour palette to a website or application.
+You can see this in action on [CSS Zen Garden](http://www.csszengarden.com) or [Adactio](https://adactio.com/about/site/#skin).</p></aside>To begin with, I wanted to find the pain points of *Pinboard’s* default design and address them in my theme.
 Most of the problems I have with the design have to do with white-space and poorly distinguished categorisation.

 <figure>
     <a href="/images/content/pinboard-before@2x.png">